standardml/smackage/README.md

     $ bin/smackage refresh
     $ bin/smackage make smackage mlton # or smlnj
     $ bin/smackage make smackage smackage-install

+Then, if `$SMACKAGE_HOME/bin`, you can refer directly to `smackage` on the command line:

+    $ smackage list
+    Package smackage:
+       Version: 0.6.0
+    Package twelf:
+       Version: 1.7.1

 If you have a Windows+Cygwin setup (smackage only works within Cygwin on Windows), then you can try replacing the second command with